Stoefza/Power-Platform-Technical-Assessment/README.md

-PowerApps Product Management Application
+PowerApps Product Management Application developed for NTT as part of a Technical Assessment.

-This repository contains the files and documentation for the PowerApps Product Management Application.
+This repository contains the files for the PowerApps Product Management Application, documentation, reports and a video demo.

 The application enables users to manage product information through viewing, sorting, creating, editing, and deleting products.